-We eagerly anticipate the participation of Janel Jacobson in our 2017 "16hands Fall Studio Tour".
-She will be traveling here from Minnesota to share her work with us.
+We eagerly anticipate the participation of Sandi Pierantozzi and Neil Patterson in our 2018 "16hands Spring Studio Tour".
+They will be traveling here from Philadelphia for the 3rd time to share their work with us.

 The joy of using pots every day goes hand in hand with loving to make useful pots for others to embrace in their daily lives.
 My current work focuses primarily on wheel-throwing using porcelain clay, and occasionally using stoneware clay, to make useful wares such as drinking vessels, bowls, plates and an assortment of pots that can be used in the kitchen for food preparation.
 The feel and the smell of the clay, the beauty of the wet pots, the variety of glaze results, and the making of new forms are all a part of why pottery-making is a compelling life pursuit for me.
 Knowing that others enjoy using those pots makes it all even better.

 The porcelain glazing this year explores a bright white glaze, also modified to make pale blue and pale green versions, having a soft, satin-feeling surface that is contrasted by the use of colored clear glazes on the same piece.
 The stoneware pots are glazed with our studio glazes that my husband, Will Swanson, uses for his pots: shino, carbon trap, white shino, my old 7-White from my early years, and occasionally a black/temmoku.
 The white that I use on the porcelain, and its soft blue and green variations, are also being applied to the stoneware with very interesting and pleasantly touchable results.
 Everything is high-fired in a gas reduction-atmosphere kiln.

 Tom and Maggie participated in our spring tour May 6th and 7th 2017